yc518suray/searching-for-PCP/README.md

 Afterwards, a file `rd_select.out` is generated.
 Put this file in the `results/130` directory, and specify the specific selection you would like to uncompress in the uncompress.sh script, by setting the parameter `SELECT`. `SELECT=1` means that the first line (selection #1) of `rd_select.out` is used, `SELECT=69` means that the 69th line (selection #69) of `rd_select.out` is used, etc.

+This trick can be used to accelerate uncompression.
+For example, suppose there are 1001 selections in the file `rd_select.out`.
+We can have 1001 computers work on each selection.
+So this trick can also be used to parallelized the uncompression process.

 ### Verifaction

 We provide a program to verify that the found pairs are actually PCPs.

 Compile:

 ```bash
 g++ -Wall -g -O3 verify_pcp.cpp -o verofy_pcp